Many writers have a misconception that genre is something you "write in" -

 It is the third act where you will either reveal the final details that make your story's personality unique as an individual, or will reveal the full extent of its true personality that was masked behind the first impressions of the first act, and hinted at in the second.

-Either way, by the end of the third act you want your reader/audience to feel as if the story is an old friend or an old enemy - a person they understand as to who it is by nature, and what it is capable of.
+Either way, by the end of the third act you want your reader/audience to feel as if the story is an old friend or an old enemy -

 Keep in mind that your reader/audience will need to say goodbye to the story they have come to know.
 Just as they needed to be introduced to the story's personality in act one and drawn out of the real world into the fictional one, now they need to be disentangled from the story's personality and eased back into the real world.